hellojsna/CSSFilterTool/README.md

 ## Features

-- WYSIWYG editor for CSS filters.
+- WYSIWYG style playground for CSS filters.
 - Various elements to apply filters to, including images, texts, and overlay elements.
 - Ability to copy the generated CSS just by clicking.